Calcium cyanamide: History

 Frank and Caro developed this reaction for a large-scale, continuous production process.
-The process was particularly challenging due to the equipment requirements required by the high temperatures during the initial igniter step.
-This process requires meticulous temperature control since the melting point of calcium cyanamide is only about 120°C lower than the boiling point of sodium chloride.
+It was particularly challenging to implement because it requires precise control of high temperatures during the initial igniter step; the melting point of calcium cyanamide is only about 120°C lower than the boiling point of sodium chloride.

-In 1901, Ferdinand Eduard Polzeniusz patented a process that converts calcium carbide to calcium cyanamide in the presence of 10% calcium chloride at 700 °C. The advantage of lowering the reaction temperature by about 400 °C, however, must be weighed against the high amount of calcium chloride required and the discontinuous process control.
-Nevertheless, both processes (the Rothe–Frank–Caro process and the Polzeniusz-Krauss process) played a role in the first half of the 20th century.
-In the record year 1945, a total of approx. 1.5 million tonnes were produced worldwide using both processes.
+In 1901, Ferdinand Eduard Polzeniusz patented a process that converts calcium carbide to calcium cyanamide in the presence of 10% calcium chloride at 700 °C. The advantage of this reaction temperature (lower by about 400 °C), however, must be weighed against the large amount of calcium chloride required and the discontinuous process control.
+Nevertheless, both processes (the Rothe–Frank–Caro process and the Polzeniusz–Krauss process) played a role in the first half of the 20th century.
+In the record year 1945, a total of approximately 1.5 million tonnes was produced worldwide using both processes.
 Frank and Caro also noted the formation of ammonia from calcium cyanamide.